Yirawala: Later life

-The National Gallery of Australia acquired 139 of his paintings in 1976.
-In 1982, one of his paintings was used on the 27¢ stamp, which commemorated the 15th anniversary of the National Gallery.
+He and Paddy Compass, in particular, died prior to the advent of an arts industry, yet their works are now amongst the most collectable of all the Aboriginal bark paintings.
+In 1982, one of Yirawala's paintings was used on the 27¢ stamp, which commemorated the 15th anniversary of the National Gallery.
+At the time, it was the largest collection by an Aboriginal artist to be featured in a public institution.
 His works are hosted in many Australian state galleries and international collections.
-He has been the subject of two films: Return to the Dreaming (1968) and The Picasso of Arnhem Land (1982).
+He has been the subject of two films that Holmes made: Return to the Dreaming (1968) and The Picasso of Arnhem Land (1982).
 Images of Yirawala's bark paintings from the National Museum of Australia's collection can be found online.